input-output-hk/catalyst-core/src/audit/src/tally/README.md

 ### Community Tally verification tool

-This tool allows the community to cross reference and validate vote results.
+This tool allows the community to cross-reference and validate vote results.

 *Example usage:*